-- 14.1 An allegation is any information which indicates that a member of staff (including supply staff) or a volunteer may have: - behaved in a way that has, or may have harmed a child; - possibly committed a criminal offence against or in relation to a child; - behaved towards a child or children in a way which indicates s/he would pose a risk of harm if they work regularly or closely with children; - behaved or may have behaved in a way that indicates they may not be suitable to work with children; - behaved in a way contrary to the Staff code of conduct - 14.2 This applies to any child the member of staff / volunteer has contact with in their personal, professional or community life. - 14.3 To reduce the risk of allegations, all staff and volunteers must be aware of safer working practice and must be familiar with the Government document, 'Guidance for Safer Working Practice for Adults who work with Children and Young People in Education Settings.' - 14.4 Any concern or allegation should be reported immediately to the DSL or the Executive Co-Headteachers (unless the allegation relates to Executive Co- Headteachers see 14.10 below).
+- An allegation that meets the harms threshold is any information which indicates that a member of staff (including supply staff), volunteer or contractor may have: - behaved in a way that has, or may have harmed a child; - possibly committed a criminal offence against or in relation to a child; - behaved towards a child or children in a way which indicates s/he would pose a risk of harm to children - behaved or may have behaved in a way that indicates they may not be suitable to work with children7; - behaved in a way contrary to the Staff code of conduct - To reduce the risk of allegations, all staff and volunteers must be aware of safer working practice and must be familiar with the Government document, 'Guidance for Safer Working Practice for Adults who work with Children and Young People in Education Settings.' - Any concern or allegation should be reported immediately to the DSL or the Executive Co-Headteachers (unless the allegation relates to Executive Co-Headteachers see 14.10 below).
 Campus Leaders will also be informed.
 S/he should take the matter seriously and keep an open mind.
 S/he should not investigate or ask leading questions if seeking clarification; it is important not to make assumptions.
-Confidentiality must not be promised and the person must be advised that the concern will be shared on a 'need to know' basis only. - 14.5 Actions to be taken include making an immediate accurate, written record of the concern or allegation using the informant's words including time, date and place where the alleged incident took place, brief details of what happened, what was said and who was present.
-This record must be signed and dated. - 14.6 The recipient of a concern or allegation must not unilaterally determine its validity, and failure to report it in accordance with procedures is a potential disciplinary matter. - 14.7 The Executive Co-Headteachers conjunction with the DSLs and Campus Leaders, will assess whether it is necessary to refer to the Local Authority Designated Officer (LADO) to determine the next step.
-The Children Safeguarding Officers in the LADO Team in RBG are Rachel Walker (0208 921 2206) and Laura Lumbis (0208 921 2247).
+Confidentiality must not be promised and the person must be advised that the concern will be shared on a 'need to know' basis only. - Actions to be taken include making an immediate accurate, written record of the concern or allegation using the informant's words including time, date and place where the alleged incident took place, brief details of what happened, what was said and who was present.
+This record must be signed and dated. - 14.2.3 The recipient of a concern/allegation must not unilaterally determine its validity, and failure to report it in accordance with procedures is a potential disciplinary matter. - The Executive Co-Headteachers will assess whether it is necessary to refer to the Local Authority Designated Officer (LADO) to determine the next step.
+The Children Safeguarding Officers in the LADO Team in RBG are Rachel Walker (0208 921 2206.) and Laura Lumbis (0208 921 2247).